 Big Blanket Co.

-Shopify Plus merchant Big Blanket Co.—which sells “the biggest, best blankets in the world”—wanted a mobile-first marketing strategy that delivered customer service on every touchpoint.
+Shopify Plus merchant Big Blanket Co.—which sells “the biggest, best blankets in the world”—wanted a mobile-first marketing strategy that delivered customer support on every touchpoint.
 Delivering personalized and timely responses was also important to the brand.

 Beauty mega-shop Sephora has long built loyalty with its shoppers by providing rewards for every purchase and offering a gift on members’ birthdays.

 Take Sephora’s beauty workshops, in-store makeovers, and product testing, for example.
-Its online membership program replicates the personalized customer service you get as a regular customer—and it’s giving the brand a great ROI, given that its 10 million members tend to spend 15 times more on its website than those without a nurtured relationship.
+Its online membership program replicates the personalized customer service you get as a regular customer—and it’s giving the brand a great ROI, considering that its 10 million members tend to spend 15 times more on its website than those without a nurtured relationship.

 “According to the Retail Personalization Index 2022, Sephora is first on the list of brands that personalize,” says Aleksandra Korczynska ofGetResponse.
 “All their stores were closed during the pandemic, but the company immediately switched to VR demos and virtual consultations.
 I find this company very customer-centric; the moment you enter their website, they define your location to show you the nearest stores.
 Sephora’s chatbot offers personalized recommendations, so it is equal to the ladies in their physical store that help you choose the best products.”